coder-mike/microvium/doc/js-host/module-api.md

   /** Microvium source text for the module */ readonly sourceText: string;

-  /** If specified, the debugFilename will appear in stack traces and facilitate
+  /** If specified, the debugFilename will appear in stack traces and facilitates
   * breakpoints in the source text. */ readonly debugFilename?: string;